 Student Financial Assistance: The treatment of student financial assistance depends on the HUD program, student/household characteristics, and the type of financial assistance received by the student.
 The student financial assistance rules apply to both full-time and part-time students.
 (See PIH Notice 2023-27 and subsequent notices for distinct differences in the treatment of student financial assistance between the Section 8 program and non-Section 8 programs).
-G.16.d Section 8 (Including HCV and 202/8) There are distinct differences in the treatment of student financial assistance between the section 8 c
+G.16.d Section 8 (Including HCV and 202/8)

+There are distinct differences in the treatment of student financial assistance between the Section 8 program and the Public Housing and non-Section 8c